About Cyprus

 Travel Information

-- If you want to travel around the island at all we recommend hiring a car, and if you’re thinking about hiring a car we recommend checking what our online partners, Rentalcars have to offer.
+• If you want to travel around the island under your own steam, we recommend hiring a car.
+Check what our online partners, Rentalcars have to offer.

-- Cyprus’s Mediterranean position should be a fairly good indicator of what sort of weather you can expect here: it’s largely sunny, with dry summers and fairly mild, wet winters, just like most of the Med..
+• Cyprus’s Mediterranean position should be a fairly good indicator of what sort of weather you can expect here: it’s largely sunny, with dry summers and fairly mild, wet winters.
 Autumn and spring are short and fairly mild.
-If anything Cyprus, with its cloudless skies and 12 or 13 hours of sunshine a day in summer, might be too hot for you, though this is a popular time to visit.
-If you prefer milder weather come in spring, you’ll still have plenty of sunshine, and the island is beautiful in full bloom.
+If anything, Cyprus, with its cloudless skies and 12 or 13 hours of sunshine a day in summer, might be too hot for you, though this is a popular time to visit.
+If you prefer milder weather, visit in the spring, you’ll still have plenty of sunshine, and the island is beautiful in full bloom.
 Autumn, after the scorching summers, is a dry and cracked time.

 Still not sure which to book?